 In April 2013 the courts introduced costs budgets.
-These rules were updated in April 2016 and are applicable to all multi-track cases in all courts except where the amount of money claimed is £10 million or more or where the claims is non-monetary claim which is either not quantified or not fully quantified but the claim is valued at £10 million or more.
+These rules were updated in 2016 and 2020 and are applicable to all multi-track cases in all courts except where the amount of money claimed is £10 million or more or where the claim is a nonmonetary claim which is either not quantified or not fully quantified, but the claim is valued at £10 million or more.
 Even in these cases the courts have a discretion to order costs budgets.
 There are other limited exceptions.

-Parties are required to prepare a detailed costs budget to be agreed with their opponent or subject to a case management order of the court.
-Following discussions between the parties, if the parties are unable to agree their budgets then a budget discussion report detailing whether the budget is agreed and those areas not agreed will have to be prepared for the court.
+Parties are required to prepare a detailed costs budget to be agreed with their opponent or subject to a costs management order of the court.
+Following discussions between the parties, if the parties are unable to agree their budgets, then a budget discussion report detailing whether the budget is agreed, and those areas not agreed will have to be prepared for the court.

-The process requires the lawyers to prepare a budget based on discrete phases of the claim (e.g. disclosure, witnesses) and to provide a budget for solicitors' and barrister's' time for each of these phases as well as detailed disbursements.
-This is a major change in that parties are being expected to project manage cases prospectively, rather than looking back at how costs have been spent after the event.
+The process requires the lawyers to prepare a budget based on discrete phases of the claim (e.g., disclosure, witnesses) and to provide a budget for solicitors' and barristers' time for each of these phases as well as detailed disbursements.

+This is a major change in that parties are expected to project manage cases prospectively, rather than looking back at how costs have been spent after the event.
 Contingencies will also have to be budgeted for and the court's approval will be required for changes.
 The court will be keen to ensure that budgets are prepared which are proportionate to the claim and adhered to by both parties.

 Compliance with budgets will be essential for recovery of costs from an opponent - if costs exceed the budget previously given for a particular phase, it will be necessary either to get agreement to the increase from your opponent or a variation order from the court before they are incurred.

-The costs rules provide that if the amount a party is seeking to recover at the end of the proceedings in respect of costs on a standard basis (see below) the court will have regard to the budget and will only depart from the budget if there is a good reason to do so.
+Parties are required to revise their budgets upwards or downwards during the proceedings if there are significant developments which warrant such revisions.
+Failure to do so may result in a failure to recover some of the costs.
+The costs rules provide that if the amount a party is seeking to recover at the end of the proceedings in respect of costs is on a standard basis (see below) the court will have regard to the budget and will only depart from the budget if there is a good reason to do so.